 Service Agreements and SOWs

-Many are predicting a slow-down for creative and agency work this year and you may have already felt it at your studio.
+Many are predicting the slow-down for creative and agency work we’ve felt this year may continue into 2025.
 The contract terms you offered when times were good may not be a good fit for when times are lean.

 Remote Workers and Distributed Agencies

-The pandemic changed the workplace in many ways, including remote workers and completely distributed agencies.
-If your employees moved away from your office during the pandemic or you hired talent in another state, you need to ensure you’re meeting certain remote worker requirements.
+The pandemic and the past four years have changed the workplace in many ways, including remote workers and completely distributed agencies.
+If your employees moved away from your office or you hired talent in another state, you need to ensure you’re meeting certain remote worker requirements.
+If you need help with that, our Corporate Monitor service may be a good fit for your team.

 Your company needs to register to do business in every state where your employees are located, and you should familiarize yourself with the various state laws that apply to your employees.
 Sick leave, workers compensation, and parental leave all vary by state.